artifex404/local-bedrock/README.md

 However, if you want to clean up the old domain name:

 1. Right click on the site name in Local by Flywheel on the left sidebar, and select `Open Site SSH`
-2. In the opened terminal write, make sure to replace XXXXX by your newly chosen domain: `cd /app/public && wp search-replace local-bedrock.dev XXXXX --all-tables`
+2. In the opened terminal write, make sure to replace XXXXX by your newly chosen domain: `cd /app/public && wp search-replace local-bedrock.test XXXXX --all-tables`